sjstretton/screwed/11-MoneyDebtAndFinance.md

 We apply our general principle that we want to tax things that either we want to go away or that don't go away when we tax them.
 Taxes on debt, especially unproductive debt satisfy this criteria in the sense that we wish to reduce the overall level of debt and to target it towards productive purposes.

 It also seems plausible that debt is a tax base that is less likely to move than one on financial transactions, because lending in international markets is difficult, whereas transactions are easily moved both within international financial institutions and offshore.
 Therefore it seems that a bank balance tax or a tax on unproductive lending (for example mortgage lending) is the right approach.
-Detailed proposals will not form part of this book, however due to the complexity of the subject.